Kamchatka Krai

-Kamchatka Krai was formed on July 1, 2007, as a result of the merger of Kamchatka Oblast and Koryak Autonomous Okrug, based on the voting in a referendum on the issue on October 23, 2005.
+Kamchatka Krai was formed on 1 July 2007, as a result of the merger of Kamchatka Oblast and Koryak Autonomous Okrug, based on the voting in a referendum on the issue on 23 October 2005.
 The okrug retains the status of a special administrative division of the krai, under the name of Koryak Okrug.

 The Kamchatka Peninsula forms the majority of the krai's territory, separating the Sea of Okhotsk and the Bering Sea in the Pacific Ocean.
 The remainder is formed by a minor northern mainland portion, Karaginsky Island, and the Commander Islands in the Bering Sea.
 It is bordered by Magadan Oblast to the west and Chukotka Autonomous Okrug to the north.
 Kamchatka Krai is an active volcanic zone that is home to Kluchevskaya, the highest active volcano in Eurasia, and the Decade Volcanoes of Avachinsky and Koryaksky.

 Geography

 Kamchatka Krai occupies the territory of the Kamchatka Peninsula, the adjacent part of the mainland, the island Karaginsky and the Commander Islands.
 It is bounded to the east by the Bering Sea of the Pacific Ocean (a coastline of more than 2000 km) and to the west by the Okhotsk Sea (a coastline of approximately 2000 km).

 Mountain ranges: Sredinny Range (about 900 km long), Eastern Range (about 600 km long), and the Koryak Mountains, with the Ukelayat Range, Vetvey Range, Penzhinsky, Pahachinsky, Pylgin, and Olyutor ranges.
 Heights: Khuvkhoitun (2613 m), Ledyanaya (2562 m), Acute (2552 m), Shishel (2531 m), Tylele volcano (2234 m).

 The longest rivers are the Vyvenka, Penzhina, Talovka, Lakhacha, Apuka, Kamchatka, and Ukelayat.

 The largest freshwater lakes are Kronotskoye, Talovskoye, and Palanskoye.
+A smaller lake Khalaktyrskoye Lake is located close to Petropavlovsk-Kamchatsky.

 Peninsulas: Olyutor Peninsula, Gavena Peninsula, Ilpinsky Peninsula, Ozernoy Peninsula, Kamchatskiy Peninsula, Shipunskiy Peninsula, and the Yelistratova Peninsula.

 Islands (NW-NE going clockwise): Verkhoturov Island, Karaginsky Island, the Commander Islands, Ptichy Island (Kamchatka Krai), Konus Island, Zubchaty Island, Rovny Island, Dobrzhanskogo Island, Vtoroy Island, Krayniy Island and Trety Island.
 Despite their proximity, the Kuril Islands are not part of Kamchatka Krai, falling instead under Sakhalin Oblast.